An API (application programming interface) is a software-to-software interface that enables two applications to exchange data with each other.

-SOAP is a standard communication protocol system that allows the program running on the different operating system such as ( Linux and Windows ) to communicate using Hypertext transfer protocol (HTTP) and its XML
+SOAP is a standard communication protocol system that allows the program running on different operating systems such as ( Linux and Windows ) to communicate using Hypertext transfer protocol (HTTP) and its XML

-SOAP the server response format or the output format is WSDL i.e is the advanced form of XML
+In SOAP, the server response format or the output format is WSDL i.e the advanced form of XML

-REST is an architectural style rather than a protocol of the web services that basically work as a channel of communication between computers working on the internet & the API’s that are backed by this kind of architectural style is called as REST API’s.
+REST is an architectural style rather than a protocol of the web services that basically work as a channel of communication between computers working on the internet & the APIs that are backed by this kind of architectural style is called REST API.

-Or more concisely we can say, Web service APIs that adhere to the REST architectural constraints are called RESTful APIs
+Or more concisely we can say, web service APIs that adhere to the REST architectural constraints are RESTful APIs

 REST-based APIs are more popular nowadays.
-Which are supported by HTTP standard, that means it can be fetched and managed by URL and return JSON which is easy to render on any interface – web or mobile.
+It supports HTTP standards, which means it can fetch and manage by URL and return JSON which is easy to render on any interface – web or mobile.

-REST APIs allows CRUD (Create, read, update and delete) operations to be executed on a server via simple HTTP requests.
+REST APIs allow CRUD (Create, read, update and delete) operations to execute on a server via simple HTTP requests.
 Because of this, REST is seen as an alternative to the more-complex SOAP API.

-All of our native mobile applications and headless development uses REST-based API’s.
-Also not limited to those are using REST API’s in web/eCommerce development and PIM development as well.
+All of our native mobile apps and headless development use REST-based APIs.
+Also not limited to those who are using REST APIs in web/eCommerce development and PIM development as well.

-The core concept of REST is the resource ( A resource in REST is similar to Object in Object Oriented Programming or is like an Entity in a Database ) where a resource can be an image, text file, HTML Pages etc.
+The core concept of REST is the resource ( A resource in REST is similar to an Object in Object Oriented Programming or is like an Entity in a Database ) where a resource can be an image, text file, HTML Page etc.

 REST uses various types of representations to represent a resource i.e. Text, JSON, XML.
 But the most popular were XML and JSON data formats used by the REST.

-A document format as a resource is dynamically exchanged between client and server using the request/response pattern implemented in web applications.
+A document format as a resource dynamically exchanges data between client and server using the request/response pattern implemented in web applications.

-One client may ask the document in XML representation while other in JSON.
-Thus, the transfer of a document between client and server is the main focus of REST.
+One client may ask for the document in XML representation while the other in JSON.
+Thus, the transfer of a document between the client and server is the main focus of REST.

-If you are curious how to integrate REST API in Opencart web application you can follow this link here.
+If you are curious about how to integrate REST API in the Opencart web application.

-Yes, we can use both the types to create a responsive ecommerce mobile app.
-Both the APIs can be used to perform distinct tasks
+Yes, we can use both types to create a responsive ecommerce mobile app.
+Both APIs can perform distinct tasks.

-.
-If we are talking about using REST API so it can be deployed for performing functions like browsing through the application, adding products to wishlist, cart for doing chat among seller & customers and much more.
+If we are talking about using REST API so it can be deployed for performing functions like browsing through the application, adding products to the wishlist, cart for doing chat among sellers & customers and much more.

-And if we are talking about SOAP usage, so we can use it making payment transactions as authorization and the layers of security are far more complex with SOAP compared to REST API.
+And if we are talking about SOAP usage, so we can use it to make payment transactions as authorization and the layers of security are far more complex with SOAP compared to REST API.

-GraphQL is a query language for the API’s.
-In short, GraphQL can be stated as is a modern way to fetch data from API calls.
-It is basically called as a modern way of consuming APIs because it works on HTTP as REST works.
+GraphQL is a query language for the API.
+In short, it is a modern way to fetch data from API calls.
+It is basically called a modern way of consuming APIs because it works on HTTP as REST works.

 GraphQL provides a complete and understandable description of the data in your API.
 A GraphQL query returns data in a specified format usually in form of a JSON string as fetched from the server end.

-GraphQL was developed with a concept in mind that a client requests only the desired set of items from the server in a single request.
+GraphQL has the concept in mind that a client requests only the desired set of items from the server in a single request.

 GraphQL takes up data automatically from the database.
-And user just needs to define the name of the database from which GraphQL needs to pick up the data like from (MySQL, Oracle etc.).
+And user just needs to define the name of the database from which GraphQL needs to pick up the data (MySQL, Oracle etc.).

-Also, there is no need for the user to have knowledge of different databases only he should know about how to work with GraphQL to built web applications.
+Also, there is no need for the user to have knowledge of different databases only he should know how to work with GraphQL to build web applications.